alan-turing-institute/learn-azure/01_Intro/01_Intro.rst

             --size Standard_D2S_v3 \
             --output table

-This approach in much less involved than through the Portal and these commands can be collated into a script so that they can be executed autmoatically.
+This approach in much less involved than through the Portal.
+These commands can also be collated into a script so that they can be executed automatically.

 Introduction to the Azure CLI
 =============================